-- 9.2.4.1 Level 1 Policy Notification shall be coordinated by the organization (likely PoC, HR) or Export Control Office, who shall send out the notifications. - 9.2.4.2 Level 2 Regulations & Project Assessment training shall be conducted by the ExCO, ExCC or delegate. - 9.2.4.3 Level 3 Compliance Plan training shall be conducted by the UW ExCO, ExCC, Legal or other knowledgeable person.
+- 9.2.4.1 Level 1 Policy Notification shall be coordinated by the OVCRGE or Export Control Office, who shall send out the notifications. - 9.2.4.2 Level 2 Regulations & Project Assessment training shall be conducted by the ExCO, ExCC or delegate. - 9.2.4.3 Level 3 Compliance Plan training shall be conducted by the UW ExCO, ExCC, Legal or other knowledgeable person.